Before your exams

 Your candidate number

 Your candidate number is a 4 digit number and can be found on your timetable.
 This number relates only to you and should be written on the front of each examination paper.
-This number will be used for all of your examinations whilst at Hillcrest and it is essential you get this correct.
+This number will be used for all of your examinations whilst at The Link Academy and it is essential you get this correct.

 Clashes and isolation